 Try as he might, Dave Brandon couldn't get the Huskies to acknowledge their football team is utterly irrelevant except for its proximity to New York.

 How this works again:

-- Wednesdays I put up a winnable prize that consists of a desirable good.
+- I put up a winnable prize that consists of a desirable good.

-You guess the final scores of this weekend's designated game (football or hoops, depending on the season), and put it in the comments.
-First person to post a particular score has it.
+You guess the final scores of this weekend's designated game (football or hoops, depending on the season), and put it in the comments like so: